hapax/hapax.github.io/assets/simple-physics.md

 on Brownian motion!
 </span>

+Perrin used Einstein's method to determine $N_A$.
-Perrin prepared tiny spherical grains of a resin called *gamboge*, which he dropped into
+He painstakingly prepared tiny spheres of resins, then dropped them into warm water and watched them dance.
+The water was typically at temperature $\mathcal{T} = 290$ K, with viscosity $\eta
+\approx 0.011$ kg/m s.
+He painstakingly observed their tracks, and found values

+$$

+$$

 ---